awoziji/ml-coa-charging/README.md

 ### Model Structure

-These "preprocessed" or feature extracted features are then concatenated together and fed to a softmax layer to generate the prediction.
+These "preprocessed" features are then concatenated together and fed to a softmax layer to generate the prediction.

 ![Model Structure](img/model-structure.png?raw=true)